thomaslaurenson/thomaslaurenson.github.io/_posts/2018-09-14-disabling-adsense-analytics-and-disqus-on-local-jekyll-builds.md

 thumbnail_path: blog/thumbs/jekyll.png
 ---

 This post documents a simple, yet powerful, technique to enable or disable specific website content on Jekyll-powered websites.

+## Contents
+{:.no_toc}

+* Will be replaced with the ToC, excluding the "Contents" header {:toc}

+## Introduction

-The main reason I wanted to do this was to disable Google Adsense content when building and developing my Jekyll powered website.
+The main reason I wanted to do enable/disable specific content on my Jekyll blog was to disable Google Adsense content when building and developing my Jekyll powered website.
 Google Analystics has an option to ignore user-specified IP addresses of development systems, but Google Adsense does not.
 Therefore, I wanted a simple and quick solution to remove the Google Adsense code from my local build, while keeping the code when the website was deployed to GitHub pages.
 The solution: setting the Jekyll build environment and ignoring specific website content using conditional (if) statements.

 According the [Jekyll documentation on Environments](https://jekyllrb.com/docs/configuration/environments/), you can configure the arguments given to the `build` or `serve` commands to include the Jekyll environment.
 When you build or serve a Jekyll website, you can use conditional statements (`if` statements) to enable or disable specific code depending on the environment.
 Simply put, you can set the Jekyll _environment_ when building or serving Jekyll to include, or exclude different content in your website.
 For example, the Jekyll documentation uses the following example: